-The guide below covers all 7 continents and represents 44 personal recommendations from experienced travellers and wildlife watchers.
-The options range from the iconic experiences like watching Mountains gorillas in Uganda, Polar bears in Canada and Jaguars in the Pantanal to the hidden gems like spotting Clouded leopards in Borneo and seeing the world’s last two Northern White rhinos at Ol Pejeta in Kenya.
+The guide covers all 7 continents and represents 46 personal recommendations from experienced travellers and wildlife watchers.
+The options range from iconic experiences like watching Mountains gorillas in Uganda, Polar bears in Canada, and Jaguars in the Pantanal to the hidden gems like spotting Clouded leopards in Borneo and seeing the world’s last two Northern White rhinos at Ol Pejeta in Kenya.

 There is something for everyone here.
 Whether it’s Africa or Antarctica, budget or luxury, epic or low-key, we’ve got you covered.
 And before you leave, pick up some safari lingo here, to impress your fellow wildlife watchers.

 This is Part 1 of the two-part guide.
 It covers the most highly-rated Safari destinations outside of Africa.
 Head to Part 2 of this guide for the 19 Top Safari Destinations in Africa and on the surrounding islands.